Dear Conference Organizer:

 - Provide confidence monitors in every room.
 One distracting habit among many speakers is they look at their slides, annoying the audience.
 Some of this is lack of practice, but part of the problem is room design.
 If you put a confidence monitor in the front of the room, facing the speaker, so they can see their own slides while looking at the audience, everyone wins.
 It’s not expensive, has clear benefits and increases every speaker’s ability to do a good job.
 Events like Ignite Seattle consistently do this, which helps explain why so many good talks have happened there.

 - Have a speaker’s dinner or happy hour.
 Have an evening before, or early in, the event where speakers can meet each other, and the organizers, and make some social connections.
 You want the speakers to be happy and friendly at the event, as it’s the interactions they have with your customers between sessions that are likely to be the most memorable for them.
 The more social you are with speakers, the more social they will be with your attendees.
 And some speakers are dying to meet some of the other speakers and that’s made easier if you lead the way.
+This also allows your less experienced speakers to get to know your veterans, which can lead to informal coaching and support.

 Please consider these simple things.
 You, your audience and your speakers all benefit at the same time.
 Perhaps you know better ways that the ones in this list – that’s fantastic and I’d love to hear about them, and I’d be happy to help promote their use to other organizers.